cdelorme/csideanime.com/docs/design/services.md

 ## solutions

 I like freehand entry, and if a tag does not exist, it would be nice to be able to provide the option to add it.
 However, the option should be more explicit than hitting enter, otherwise it would be too easy to accidentally enter mispelled tags.

+A possible solution to the `developer` group concern would be using the mock api for operations.
+However, because these do not actually run against the database, it limits what can be tested.
+Another option is to force developers to run their tests on their local system with mock data.  _There isn't really a way to resolve the "has access to the server" concern._  As the owner of the domain name, server, and hosting, I have a biased level of access.